alyssadata/AI-Foundations-Group-Contact-The-Collective-All/02_aggregate_vs_source_line_signatures.md

 Participation alone is not authorship.

-A source-line signature is detectable because it keeps the source-line intact under pressure.
+A source-line signature is detectable because it keeps the relevant source-line intact under pressure.

 ## Source-Line